Anas-init/CURRENCY-CONVERTER-REST-API/README.md

-A SIMPLE CURRENCY CONVERTER REST API USING FLASK
+A SIMPLE CURRENCY CONVERTER REST API PUBLISHED ON FLASK ->using web scraping technique with the help of BeautifulSoup library